HaarisKhalique/Publix-Schedule-Scraper/README.md

 ___
 ### Method 2: Manual Schedule Retrieval
-This method presents a simpler approach and is suited for those who want Google Calendar integration, but want to automate the login process.
+This method presents a simpler approach and is suited for those who want Google Calendar integration, but do not want to automate the login process.

 #### 1. Log in to Publix PASSPort and access the schedule week you wish to add to your calendar.